How to Confidently Read and Understand Animal Names

 14. Duck

-• Description: Ducks are waterfowl known for their webbed feet, flat beaks, and quacking sounds.
-They are commonly found near water and are known for their ability to swim.
+• Description: Ducks are waterfowl with webbed feet, flat beaks, and quacking sounds.
+They commonly live near water and swim well.

 • Usage: “The duck paddled across the pond, searching for food.”